Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > NOTE: You also need the appropriate cables and adapters to connect antenna to your SDR, make sure to order these in advance.
 An example is a coaxial cable and an F female to SMA male adapter.

 The SDR should be a **reputable brand** if you want optimal performance (E.g. AirSpy, RTLSDR Blog, Nooelec...).
-> In simpler terms; avoid generic sdrs.
+> In simpler terms; avoid generic SDRs.
 They will work, but you can expect worse results.

 As for the **antenna**, you have the choice between:
-- Directional antennas
-- Omnidirectional antennas

-The difference between these is, that omnidirectional antennas don't need any tracking to be performed (remain stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**
+- **Omnidirectional antennas** - Don't need tracking to be performed (remain stationary throughout the pass)
+- **Directional antennas** - These need tracking to be performed during the pass, **can only receive one satellite at a time**, generally have a higher gain (Better signal strength)

 Popular antenna types for receiving signals in this band include: